depscloud/depscloud/README.md

 The canonical source for Helm charts is the [Helm Hub](https://hub.helm.sh/), an aggregator for distributed chart repos.

-This GitHub project is the source for Helm `depscloud-stable` and `depscloud-incubator` [Helm chart repositories](https://v3.helm.sh/docs/topics/chart_repository/).
+This GitHub project is the source for the `depscloud-stable` [Helm chart repository](https://v3.helm.sh/docs/topics/chart_repository/).

 For more information about installing and using Helm, see the [Helm Docs](https://helm.sh/docs/).
 For a quick introduction to Charts, see the [Chart Guide](https://helm.sh/docs/topics/charts/).